eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

       <div class="section" data-description="boss-2-1">
         <h2>Boss 2 - Yokeda Rok'dun</h2>
         <img src="{{ site.baseurl }}/images/trials/hrc/rokdun.jpg" alt="Boss 2 - Yokeda Rok'dun" />
-        An archer that specialises in ranged attacks and controls animal companions who aid him in battle.
+        <p>An archer that specialises in ranged attacks and controls animal companions who aid him in battle.</p>
         <ul>
           <li><b>Release Flame</b> - A flame arrow will be shot towards a group member which hits the ground and splits into four flame trails, spreading out in different directions from the point of impact.</li>
           <li><b>Teleport</b> - The boss will "jump" away and reappear elsewhere in the arena, looking for the ranged advantage.</li>